studioromeo/studioromeo.github.com/_posts/2021-08-01-onboarding.md

 As a manager I've found this tool invaluable as it's helped keep me organised but also able to react to the situation as it develops.

+TODO:

+- Have clear & concise setup readme
+  - Pre-requisits
+  - Installation
+  - Common usage
+- Walk through the plan with the rest of the team
+  - Pick out thigs that you need others to do
+  - Ask for feedback (maybe missing something?)

+TODO:

 ## Summary

 So theres oodles to be getting on with before the new starter joins.
 I really like the newbie checklist because it not only helps new starters but we can use it on the rest of the team to make sure they have everything too!